w-piyush/Supermarket-Grocery-Sales-Analysis-Dashboard-using-Power-BI/README.md

 The objective of this analysis is to evaluate the sales performance and profitability of supermarket categories in Tamil Nadu.
 This involves understanding overall sales trends, assessing profit margins before and after discounts, and examining regional variations in sales and profit.
 Additionally, the analysis aims to determine the effectiveness of discounts in driving sales volume and identifying consumer purchasing behaviors to inform strategic marketing and inventory decisions.

 This project focuses on using a dataset containing information about grocery sales at a supermarket.
-The dataset includes columns such as Order ID, Customer Name, Category, Sub Category, City, Order Date, Region, Sales, Discount, Profit, State, month_no, Month, andyear.
+The dataset includes columns such as Order ID, Customer Name, Category, Sub Category, City, Order Date, Region, Sales, Discount, Profit, State, month_no, Month, and year.

 Questions used for visualization and dashboard :